 The History of Big Band Music

 A big band is a musical ensemble that normally consists of 10 or more musicians which include four separate groups: trumpets, saxophones, trombones, and a rhythm section.
-They started as accompaniment for dancing in the early 1910’s and dominated the jazz scene through to the 1940’s.
+They started as an accompaniment for dancing in the early 1910s and dominated the jazz scene through to the 1940s.

 Typically, big band arrangements are written in strophic form with the phrase and chord structure repeating several times.
-The chorus is commonly a twelve bar blues form or thirty-two-bar song form.
+The chorus is commonly a twelve-bar blues form or thirty-two-bar song form.
 When you first hear the chorus of an arrangement, you realize that it introduces the melody and is followed by choruses of development.
-The development sometimes takes the form of a improvised solo and includes a “shout chorus”.
+The development sometimes takes the form of an improvised solo and includes a “shout chorus”.

 As stated before, Big bands have four groups.
 They are the saxophones, trombones, trumpets and a rhythm section, which includes guitar, piano, double bass, and drums.
 An example of the ratio in early big bands was normally 2-3 trumpets, 1-2 trombones, 3 saxophones, and 1 rhythm section.
-In 1930’s, things changed slightly to big bands normally having 3 trumpets, 3 trombones, 3 saxophones, and a rhythm section of 4 instruments.
+In the 1930s, things changed slightly too big bands normally having 3 trumpets, 3 trombones, 3 saxophones, and a rhythm section of 4 instruments.
 Guitars had replaced the banjo, and the double bass ended up replacing the tuba.
-In the 1940’s, it changed gain and got bigger.
+In the 1940s, it changed again and got bigger.
 They used up to 5 trumpets, 4 trombones, 5 saxophones and a rhythm section that varied greatly.

 Register Now For Foxtrot Lessons Toronto!

 Access Ballroom is located at 276 Main St. (near the Main st subway station).
 The entrance and the free parking is in the back on Stephenson Ave.

 The Lifestyle change & Benefits of Foxtrot Lessons Toronto